 So far, we know that the skin itself has an immune system of its own, made up of trillions of cells of microorganisms that live on the surface of the skin.
 We also know that the immune system itself is essentially made up of bacteria.
 Therefore, we cannot talk about immune health and ignore the role of bacteria in the body.
 Together the human microbiome plays a very important role in the way the immune system triggers inflammatory responses.

-To put it to perspective, the human microbiome (the bacteria, yeast and pathogens in the body) outnumber the human genome (human cells) 100:1.
+To put it to perspective, the human microbiome (the bacteria, yeast, and pathogens in the body) outnumber the human genome (human cells) 100:1.
 That means we can effectively turn on and off genetic expressions and predispositions toward inflammation by improving the integrity of our microbiome.

 Given the fact that most of our microbiome is in the gut, we want to address not just the bacteria on the skin’s surface but also the bacteria that make up our body’s internal environment.
 Both the skin and digestive tract, like all other systems in the body, are in direct communication with one another via the immune system.
-In other words, these two systems are in an interrelated relationship, meaning the health of one effects the other.
+In other words, these two systems are in an interrelated relationship, meaning the health of one affects the other.
 This intimate relationship between the skin and gut is what we would call skin-gut axis.

 Given that our bodies are “more bacteria than they are human cells”, and the fact that the human body has evolved out of the bacteria that make up the Natural world; it is of upmost importance we care for our bacterial ecology if we desire good health and radiant skin.

 If we do not, the delicate balance in our microbiome can be compromised – any bacteria and yeast that is in excess can dominating others and throw the entire equilibrium of the immune system off.
-This can result in digestive problems like a permeated gut lining (leaky gut), which results in a cascade of autoimmune like symptoms.
-If the gut lining (which is made up of microorganisms) is damaged, then things like toxins, pathogens and large food particles can pass into the blood stream, lymph and immune system, igniting a nasty, chronic inflammatory response.
+This can result in digestive problems like a permeated gut lining (leaky gut), which results in a cascade of autoimmune-like symptoms.
+If the gut lining (which is made up of microorganisms) is damaged, then things like toxins, pathogens, and large food particles can pass into the bloodstream, lymph and immune system, igniting a nasty, chronic inflammatory response.

 And so far, there is sound evidence that systemic, chronic inflammation can contribute to multiple forms of skin disorders including, acne, psoriasis, eczema, rosacea and more.